IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Run Integration Tests
 ~~~~~~~~~~~~~~~~~~~~~

 Note that even though you see "docker-aio" in the command below, we assume you are not necessarily running the test suite within Docker.
 (Some day we'll probably move this script to another directory.)
-For this reason, we pass the URL with the normal port (8080) that Payara runs on to the ``run-test-suite.sh`` script.
+For this reason, we pass the URL with the normal port (8080) that app servers run on to the ``run-test-suite.sh`` script.

 Note that "/usr/local/payara5/glassfish/domains/domain1/config/jacoco.exec" will become non-empty after you stop and start Payara.
 You must stop and start Payara before every run of the integration test suite.